gsdias/privilee/README.md

 ### Start project

 This project is divided in backend and frontend.
-To run frontend you need to execute 'yarn start' in a node environment.
+To run frontend you need to run 'npm i' to install any missing dependency and execute 'yarn start' in a node environment.
 To run backend you need to point your http server to folder 'api'

 ### Optimizations